Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model

-\smallsec{Qualitative Evaluation.} \figref{fig:sid_compare} and \figref{fig:eld_compare} show the comparison with other state-of-the-art methods on the SID~\cite{chen2018learning} and the ELD~\cite{wei2021physics} dataset, respectively.
-When imaging under extremely low-light conditions, the intensive noise would disturb the color tone seriously.
-As shown in \figref{fig:sid_compare}, the input images exhibit green or purple color shifts, and most comparison methods could not restore the correct color tone.
-Benefiting from the implicit noise modeling and the diverse sampling space, the \framework~efficiently restores signals with severe noise interference, yielding accurate color rendering and rich texture detail.
-Besides, comparison methods are hard to recognize the enlarged out-of-model noises, which corrupt the resulting image in fixed patterns or certain positions.
-While during the fine-tuning stage, \framework~additionally learns to remove these camera-specific noises, thus achieving superior visual quality and strong robustness.
+\smallsec{Qualitative Evaluation.} The visual comparisons presented in \figref{fig:sid_compare}, \figref{fig:eld_compare} and \figref{fig:multiraw_compare} illustrate the performance of our method against other state-of-the-art approaches on the SID~\cite{chen2018learning}, ELD~\cite{wei2021physics} and \dataset ~datasets, respectively.
+Under extremely low-light conditions, \framework~recovers more high-frequency information.
+As shown in Camera3 in \figref{fig:multiraw_compare}, \framework~is the only method to restore the strings of all three badminton rackets, especially the blue one.
+Also, the presence of intense noise significantly disrupts the color tone.
+In \figref{fig:sid_compare}, input images exhibit noticeable green or purple color shifts, with many comparative methods struggling to restore the correct color tone.
+Leveraging implicit noise modeling and a diverse sampling space, \framework~efficiently reconstructs signals amidst severe noise interference, achieving accurate color rendering and preserving rich texture detail.
+Moreover, other methods often fail to discern and address enlarged out-of-model noises, resulting in the corruption of the final image with fixed patterns or specific positional artifacts.
+In contrast, during the fine-tuning, \framework~learns to effectively eliminate these camera-specific noises, enhancing visual quality and demonstrating robustness against such challenges.